-"WITH" is a bookazine made for "Connecting Spaces Hong Kong - Zurich", a platform for transcultural collaboration initiated by the Zurich University of the Arts.
+"WITH" is a bookazine I have made for "Connecting Spaces Hong Kong - Zurich", a platform for transcultural collaboration initiated by the Zurich University of the Arts.

 The visual language, manifests a fine line between a book and a magazine, celebrating its diversity, not only in the layout, but in the multiple uses of different typefaces, from sans serif, serif, monospace, display, alongside highlighted text in comic bubbles.

-For the launch of the bookazine I made a print and poster campaign that illustrates collaboration between cultures, art forms and disciplines.
+For the launch of the bookazine I made a campaign that illustrates collaboration between cultures, art forms and disciplines.
 (Book design, print/poster and digital campaign produced in 2018)

 Rent a Mamma is a social network and online platform developed by me, which on the one hand offers Italian mammas around the world the possibility to share their cooking knowledge, and on the other hand gives Italian cuisine lovers the chance to have a unique experience with original Italian cuisine.